fpapado/react-lazy-images/README.md

 ## Pieces
 ### `LazyImageBasic`
-`LazyImageBasic` is, well, the basic solution.
+`LazyImageBasic` is, well, a basic solution.
 Other components build on a similar interface.
 At its core, it is tiny and simple to implement:

 ```jsx